alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/11-pod-network-routes.md

 # Provisioning Pod Network Routes

-ip route add $DOCKER_SUBNET via $NODE_IP

 Pods scheduled to a node receive an IP address from the node's Pod CIDR range.
-At this point pods can not communicate with other pods running on different nodes due to missing network [routes](https://cloud.google.com/compute/docs/vpc/routes).
+At this point pods can not communicate with other pods running on different nodes due to missing network routes on virtual servers.

 In this lab you will create a route for each worker node that maps the node's Pod CIDR range to the node's internal IP address.